wiremock/wiremock.org/_docs/download-and-installation.md

 ---
-layout: docs
-title: Download and Installation
-meta_title: "How to Download and Install WireMock"
-toc_rank: 13
 description: >
-    WireMock is available as a standalone service (for Docker of Java), Java library and integrations for modern languages and technology stacks.
+    WireMock is available as a standalone service for Docker or Java, Java library, NPM package or SaaS.
+    Learn how to download and install WireMock.
 ---

+# Download and Installation

 ## Download options